AndreiTich/Markup/ReadMe.txt

 _______tests_______

-I have included a wide variety of test cases to cover a possible inputs, improper inputs, reading differently formatted files, and errors that could occure.
+I have included a wide variety of test cases to cover a possible inputs, improper inputs, reading differently formatted files, and errors that could occur.
 They are located under the tests folder.
+In the each of the separate file tests, there is a different kind of error in the format of markups.txt.

+_______Function Descriptions: markup.rb_______

+getMaterialList()

+	This function reads in the markups.txt file and extracts the markups.
+	It stores them in a markup object in key value pairs for easy retrieval.

+jobMarkUp(float basePrice, int workers, int OR string materialType)

+	This function calculates the total markup on the product.
+It returns the final price rounded to 2 decimal places.

+getMaterialMarkup(int OR string materialType)

+	This function checks the markup objects hash of materials and markups for the material ID or name.
+If it is not found, a markup of 0% is returned.